Australian Journalist

 He is at the moment chair of the European Board of Cardiovascular Perfusion (EBCP).

-Tristan Day Margetson
+Mrs Tristan Day Margetson

-Tristan Day Margetson
+Mrs Tristan Day Margetson

 Tristan Day Margetson, CCP, FPP is a senior staff pediatric perfusionist at Stanford Medicine Children’s Hospital.
 After graduating from the University of California at Los Angeles (UCLA) and the Johns Hopkins School of Perfusion Science, she began her career as both a pediatric and adult perfusionist.
 For the past twenty years, Tristan has been actively engaged with cases, research and clinical support at Stanford Medicine Children’s Hospital.
 Throughout her career, Tristan has been passionate about sharing knowledge and hands on teaching.
 She is dedicated to improving patient outcomes and sharing knowledge to benefit the field of perfusion science and the patients she serves.